Step 2: Create a Protected Instance

-- If the DR site server of the protection group is added to Enterprise Project, the created DR drill server will not be automatically added to Enterprise Project.
+- If the production site server is added to Enterprise Project, the created DR site server will not be automatically added to Enterprise Project.
 You need to manually add it to Enterprise Project if needed.

 - No protected instances have been created for the production site server.

 - Resources of the target specifications for the server to be protected are not sold out at the DR site.

 - The server that you use to create a protected instance and the protection group are in the same VPC.